123AGustien/Sextant-Protocol/README.md

 ---

 ## Status
+v1.0 – Stable foundational release (Cascade Lens Core Doctrine complete)

-This project is under active development for sandbox and research evaluation.
+This project is designed for sandbox and research evaluation purposes only.
 It is not a production financial system and does not process real transactions.

 ---